 At Central, all students have opportunities to learn and foster sustainable habits.
 Sustainability education is infused throughout our academic curriculum and everyday life.
 We live and learn in green buildings, develop sustainability research and service projects, work in our college garden and eat local foods in Central Market.

-You can complete internships and service-learning close to Central and around the world. to deepen your sustainability knowledge and experience.
+You can complete internships and community service close to Central and around the world. to deepen your sustainability knowledge and experience.

 Learn about sustainability around the world during short-term trips and semesters abroad.
-Many programs feature courses, internships and service-learning focused on global sustainability:
+Many programs feature courses, internships and community service focused on global sustainability:

 Central College prepares you for complex sustainability challenges.
 By nature, sustainability requires interdisciplinary thinking and creative problem solving – skills you’ll develop through Central’s liberal arts curriculum.
 All students take at least one course focused on global sustainability, and you'll encounter these topics throughout our full range of academic disciplines.
 Whatever your chosen major, you can also add a minor in Global Sustainability.

 Many Central College professors focus on issues of global sustainability.
 Leadership and coordination of Central’s sustainability education commitment is provided by: